openequella/openequella.github.io/gettingstarted/SettingUpAnEquellaDevEnvironment.md

 Under the {Equella repo}/Dev/learningedge-config folder, you'll need several artifacts:
 * Plugins folder
 * mandatory-config.properties
-..* the plugins.location needs to point to your source tree.
+..* the plugins.location needs to point to your equellaserver manifest file in the source tree.
 * optional-config.properties
 * ...

-For the plugins folder in learningedge-config, you can pull an example from an existing Equella install of the same version or build it yourself.
+You can pull an example set of configs from an existing Equella install of the same version (an example 6.4-Beta version is [here](https://github.com/equella/Equella/releases/tag/6.4-Beta) or you can build it yourself.
 The directory tree should look like the following, rooted in << dev equella config >>/learningedge-config/plugins/:
 ```
 com.tle.core.freetext
 -- optional.properties